Our school prayer

 The Diocese has also identified certain key values which are important for Church schools such as: Compassion, creation, endurance, forgiveness, justice, hope, friendship, humility, trust and wisdom.

-At St. Nicholas we have chosen to focus on love, trust and hope as our key Christian values.
+At St. Nicholas we have chosen to focus on Friendship, Respect, Curiosity and Community as our key Christian values.